AWS-Amazon Web Services Cloud Practitioner

 The first one there is that we're going to be

-trading a capital expense for a variable expense, so in the past, we would have had to put forward a capital
+trading a capital expense for a variable expense, so in the past, we would have had

 expenditure request to management, to purchase these servers, to have